 Each piece contains fingering, dynamic suggestions and (where necessary) some pedalling.
 Although you may choose to ignore this and add your own.
 All the information provided for every piece is transferable to an infinite number of piano works, therefore building solid practical methods for tackling different styles and genres.
-There are four videos online already, on Schott’s Youtube channel, and we will add another three teaching videos to this playlist very soon.
+There are now seven videos online, on Schott’s Youtube channel, to accompany the series.

 Play it again: PIANO is now sold worldwide and many piano schools are using it as their course of choice for students.
-Schott Music and I launched Book 3 on April 4th at the Frankfurt Musikmesse (see image at the top; pictured with my editors, Robert Schäfer and Schott Editor-in-chief Rainer Mohrs, and the Cristofori Singapore team).
+Schott Music and I launched Book 3 on April 4th 2019 at the Frankfurt Musikmesse in Germany.

 You can purchase Book 3, watch my teaching videos, and find out more about the Play it again: PIANO series, by clicking here.

 ‘These books are well-presented and contain plenty of sound and helpful advice for restarters.’